Fort Bend District Court and County Court Plan

 FEE AND EXPENSE PAYMENT PROCESS

-A. Payment for Appointed Counsel in Criminal cases shall be in accordance with a schedule of fees adopted by the judges pursuant to Art.
+1. Generally.
+Payment for Appointed Counsel in Criminal cases shall be in accordance with a schedule of fees adopted by the Judges pursuant to Art.
 26.05(b), Texas Code of Criminal Procedure, copies of which are attached hereto as “Addendum F” and “Addendum G”.
 The schedules may be modified from time to time by the appropriate Board of Judges.

 1. The appointment of and reimbursement for reasonable and necessary investigation, mental health, and other expert witness expenses with prior Court approval shall be as provided by Art.
 26.05(d) and Art.
 26.052(f) and (g) Texas Code of Criminal Procedure and only upon written motion and prior approval of the trial judge.
 A timely, complete, and true statement of expenses incurred by the person appointed shall be submitted to the trial judge with the request for reimbursement by appointed counsel, including a certification by said counsel that the expenses were duly rendered by the said claimant.